 NUSDeltares is the long-lasting knowledge alliance between

-the National University of Singapore (NUS) and the Dutch applied research institute Deltares, that aims to bridge the gap between science and society.
+the National University of Singapore (NUS) and the Dutch applied knowledge institute Deltares.

 We bring together the best minds, extensive network and experience from two leading institutes, to deal with the pressing climate change, sustainability and urbanization challenges Singapore and South-East Asia are facing today.Read more